lakshyarao22/alexa/Linux-Quick-Start-Guide.md

 Please note the following for this release:
 * Native components for the following capability agents are **not** included in v1.0 and will be added in future releases: `PlaybackController`, `Speaker`, and `Settings`.
-* iHeartRadio is supported.
-Support for additional audio codecs, containers, streaming formats, and playlists will be included in future releases.
+* The SDK is compatible with iHeartRadio.
+Compatibility with additional audio codecs, containers, streaming formats, and playlists is being considered for future releases.

 ## Overview